We'll help you find the right solution for your needs

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

-Julie I. Fershtman is a Shareholder with the firm Foster Swift Collins & Smith, PC in its Farmington Hills, Michigan, office.
-She practices commercial business/litigation (plaintiff and defense), general insurance defense, insurance coverage, premises liability, contract disputes, business fraud, and sporting and recreational liability.
-Her clients range from insurance companies and busines... view profile
+Julie I. Fershtman is a Shareholder with Foster Swift Collins & Smith, PC in its Farmington Hills, Michigan, office.
+She practices commercial/business litigation (plaintiff and defense), general insurance defense, insurance coverage, premises ...

 Agriculture law sets rules for cultivating soil and planting, raising, and harvesting crops.
 Other regulated activities include dairy farming, poultry farming, and ranching.
 With the increasing use of biotechnology and biochemical engineering, agricultural activities can have a major impact on the environment.
 Because we are exposed to so many agricultural products (flowers, plants, wood, fish, eggs, milk, leather, fruit, vegetables, meat, sugar, plastic, cotton, fabric, fuels, and pharmaceuticals, to name a few), agriculture law includes many safety and quality control regulations.
 If you are concerned about a farming practice or process, an agriculture lawyer can help.